neilellis/coding-with-gpt-4/README.md

 ## What It Can't Do

+> If you want to see a full interaction go wrong see my [bad example](bad_example.md).

-Now let's look at the limitations and how they are being overcome or could be overcome.
-If you want to see a full interaction go wrong see my [bad example](bad_example.md).
+Now let's look at the limitations and how they are being overcome, or could be overcome:

 ### Know the latest Libraries, APIs and Languages

-The changing nature of libraries and the cost/time of training models means that tools like GPT-4 at present are always out of date.
-This can be tiresome and frustrating when GPT-4 is constantly suggesting out of date solutions such as believing that a library doesn't support the latest Twitter API.
-I've included a [bad example](bad_example.md) of the torture of its ignorance.
+The changing nature of libraries and the cost/time of training models means that tools like GPT-4, at present, are always out of date.
+This can be tiresome and frustrating when GPT-4 is constantly suggesting out of date solutions, such as believing that a library doesn't support the latest Twitter API.

 This problem is likely to be at least partially solved by the use of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) to pull in more up-to-date information on libraries.